 Now you may not realize it yet or never thought about this before, but if you were to take a look at all the customers over the last year that you’ve gotten, even over the last month, you’ll start to notice that there’s some commonalities within your customer base.
 For some of you maybe you get more females calling in than males or the other way around.

 We’re going to look at some demographic information and also some psychographic information.
-If you’re not familiar with those as it relates to your appliance repair business, don’t worry we’re going to really drill it down and simplify it a lot.
+If you’re not familiar with those as it relates to your hvac company or appliance repair business, don’t worry we’re going to really drill it down and simplify it a lot.

 It’s important to know who your customer avatar is.
 And what I mean by the avatar is really understanding who your customer is.
-For most appliance repair companies, it’s both male and female, but there’s a certain gender that makes up the larger part of your market.
+For most ac repair companies or appliance repair companies, it’s both male and female, but there’s a certain gender that makes up the larger part of your market.
 It’s usually not a 50/50 ratio, it may be 60/40 or 80/20.
 It’s never the same.

 Knowing what gender is important so that we can figure out who exactly who makes up your target customers?